stranth/Atmos-Sulfur/README.md

 ###
 ## I am become Gas.
 Destroyer of Water.
 ### **Engineering Log #G45P155-E-R-093**
   **So the Chemistry nerds have been complaining about some awful god damn smells coming from their new fume hoods.
 After reading the logs I couldn't find a god damned thing, so I took one of their hoods to peer into its innards.
 The nerds are a bunch a wussies if they can't handle the smell of burnt matches, but there's signs of corrosion all over the place.
+This matches with an earlier report last week from the science department...
 What in the god damn were they mixing?**
 ##
+- Add Sulfur Dioxide Gas:
+  - Gas present on Volatile Atmospheres & Toxic, will be a new atmosphere type for these both.
-- Add Sulfur Dioxide Reagent
+- Add Sulfur Dioxide Reagent:
+  - 1u Sulfur + 8u Oxygen @420.15K -> create gas 4.76mol Sulfur Dioxide @1420.15K (Yes this does spike the temp of the product to 1000+ degrees.)
+  - 2u Hydrogen Sulfide + 3u Oxygen -> Sulfur Dioxide + Water
 ###
 ## Yet to be categorised
 ###